Preparing for Outings

 - making a schedule using simple pictures (for instance, a suitcase, car, Grandma’s house, cousins, dinner, and home again).

-- Pack a favorite object.
+- packing a favorite object.
 Like many children, your child might have a much-loved toy or blanket.
-Take it along to soothe and comfort her.
+Take it along to soothe and comfort them.

-- Do some research.
-Many places have special passes for children with autism or other special needs.
+- doing some research.
+Many places have special passes for autistic children or other special needs.
 Call ahead to find out how the place might meet your child’s needs.
 If possible, look for quiet places where your child can go to calm down and recharge.
 By doing these things you can all stay longer—and have more fun!

 A World of Welcome